kubernetes-sigs/gateway-api-inference-extension/site-src/guides/index.md

 This quickstart guide is intended for engineers familiar with k8s and model servers (vLLM in this instance).
 The goal of this guide is to get an Inference Gateway up and running!

 ## **Prerequisites**

 - A cluster with:
   - Support for services of type `LoadBalancer`.
-(This can be validated by ensuring your Envoy Gateway is up and running).
-   For example, with Kind, you can follow [these steps](https://kind.sigs.k8s.io/docs/user/loadbalancer).
+For kind clusters, follow [this guide](https://kind.sigs.k8s.io/docs/user/loadbalancer) to get services of type LoadBalancer working.
   - Support for [sidecar containers](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/) (enabled by default since Kubernetes v1.29) to run the model server deployment.

 ## **Steps**